pran-7-5/eco_style/README.md

 Refrigerator(100w) =  200 liters 5 star inverter fridge = 200 USD MAX
 (should be made of hemp fiber(outer body) and Clay body(inner body), cylindrical shape)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

-Ac(500w) = is it really required, 1.5 ton 5 star dual inverter portable ac = 500 USD MAX(available all around the world).
+Ac(400w) = is it really required, 1.5 ton 5 star dual inverter portable ac = 500 USD MAX(available all around the world),(Daikin is the best brand).
 (should be made of hemp fiber(outer body) and Clay body(inner cooling chamber), cylindrical shape)(one power on indicator LED, wifi controlled over phone app, no other buttons or LCD displays required, reduction of electronic waste)

 [https://www.amazon.in/dp/B084LGQKD7/?coliid=I2BFB5UG6QLVLQ&colid=1IDYXFOGSKWFV&psc=1&ref_=list_c_wl_lv_ov_lig_dp_it]